Stellantis/api-standards/content/formatting.md

 	}
 	```

-> **Respect the informational context by using clear and explicit naming and use generic terms reusable in a different context than the application it  was first designed for.**
+> **You MUST respect the informational context by using clear and explicit naming and use generic terms reusable in a different context than the application it  was first designed for.**

  - **Bad example**
 	 ```json